opensearch-project/project-website/_posts/2024-09-30-Boosting-OpenSearch-Development-on-MacOS-with-Apple-Silicon.md

 curl http://localhost:9200
 ```

-The response should look similar to the following:
+The response should appear similar to the following:

 ```json
 {